zhijian-liu/torchprofile/README.md

 inputs = torch.randn(1, 3, 224, 224)
 ```

-If you want to profile the number of MACs in your model,
+The number of MACs can be measured using `profile_macs`:

 ```python
 from torchprofile import profile_macs